Sandettie Bank

 The Sandettie Bank (French: Banc de Sandettié) is an elongated sandbank in the southern North Sea, more specifically about in the middle of the northeastern entrance to the Strait of Dover.
 North-west of it are the hazardous Goodwin Sands, south of it the sandbank Ruytingen.

 The shoal represents a significant threat to the major shipping lanes in the Strait of Dover.
 From 1902 to 1989 it was marked by a succession of French lightships, all bearing the name Sandettié while deployed there.
-The last such manned lightship is now a museum ship at the Port Museum of Dunkirk at anchor.
+The last such crewed lightship is now a museum ship at the Port Museum of Dunkirk at anchor.

-Today the British authority Trinity House maintains an unmanned lightship there, the Sandettie Light Vessel Automatic which also has an automatic weather station.
+Today the British authority Trinity House maintains an uncrewed lightship there, the Sandettie Light Vessel Automatic which also has an automatic weather station.

 Geology

 Tertiary strata form the basement in the Sandettie Bank.
 In the northwest part of the area erosion cut a basin in the Tertiary strata.
 This basin is filled with a sequence of late Pleistocene sands overlain by Holocene sands which form the major topographic features of the Sandettie.
 The surface of the banks are moulded into transverse ridges up to 10m in amplitude and 200m in wavelength.
 There are three types of ridges present: